Molly A. Foley-Healy

 Molly actively teaches classes to managers and board members on topics ranging from legislative updates to complying with CCIOA to effective governance.
-Molly is Chair of CAI’s Colorado Legislative Action Committee and is the author of The Capitol Chronicles column in the Common Interests magazine.
+Molly served as Chair of CAI’s Colorado Legislative Action Committee for three years and is currently serving as the Legislative Liaison for the Committee.
+While serving as Chair, Molly authored the Capitol Chronicles column in the Common Interests magazine.
 Molly is also a prolific contributor to our blog.

 Molly graduated from Central Michigan University in 1986 earning her B.A.A., with a double major in Political Science and Interpersonal and Public Communications.
 Molly graduated from the University of Denver, College of Law in 1989.
-Molly is a member of the State Bar of Michigan and the Colorado and Denver Bar Associations.
+Molly is one of less than 150 lawyers admitted to CAI's prestigious College of Community Association Lawyers and is a member of the Colorado and Denver Bar Associations.
 To contact Molly directly, you may e-mail her at firstname.lastname@example.org.